 Want people to say wonderful things about you long after you’ve left a job?
 Even if you’re happily employed at the moment, it’s never too early to start thinking about collecting references.
 Here are a few tips on how to get the best job reference, and make your resume sing:

-If you have a job, take it seriously.
+Take it seriously.
 You don’t want to be remembered as the office gossip, or the one who got wasted at every office party–so work hard, and be friendly at the job you’ve got.
 Earn people’s respect, and they’ll likely have positive things to say about you down the road.

-If You’re Looking For a Job Right Now:
+If You’re Looking For a Job:

 Ask for permission.
 Before you send your list of references to a potential employer, let the people you’ve listed know that you’d like to use them as a reference.
 That way, if they feel uncomfortable with referring you for any reason, they can give you a heads up.
 (It’s better to find out now than to have the hiring manager’s call go unanswered.)
 Even if you’re sure someone won’t mind, it’s still worth checking in, so they know to expect a phone call or email about you in the near future.
 You want your face–and your hard work–to be fresh in their mind.